The best things to do in Bend for December

 Like I shared in this Best of November post, lots of local roads shut down once snow piles up at higher elevations.
 The perk?
 So many places to explore in car-free peace!
 You won’t be watching for vehicle traffic on Pilot Butte if you walk up the paved road, and areas off the Cascade Lakes Scenic Byway become wonderlands worth exploring on snowshoes, skis, or via snowmobile.

-If you’re driving over mountain passes to reach Bend, you’ll find chains are required at various points throughout winter.
-Central Oregon favorite Les Schwab sells great ones, and their friendly associates can help you learn how to use them if you’re new to chaining up.
+If you’re driving over mountain passes to reach Bend, you’ll find chains or traction tires (read: proper snow tires, which are not “all-season” tires) are required at various points throughout winter.
+Central Oregon favorite Les Schwab Tire Center sells great ones, and their friendly associates will show you how to use them if you’re new to chaining up.

 There’s so much fun stuff happening in December that you’ll need an extra-big calendar to keep track of it all.
 Make note of important dates so you don’t miss something you’ve looked forward to all year.